search2026/leetcode_java/resources/ZigzagIterator.md

              the order of elements returned by _next_ should be: [1,3,2,4,5,6].
 ```

+**Follow up:**
-<strong>Follow up:</strong> What if you are given k 1d vectors?
+What if you are given k 1d vectors?
 How well can your code be extended to such cases?

 Clarification for the follow up question:
 The "Zigzag" order is not clearly defined and is ambiguous for k > 2 cases.
 If "Zigzag" does not look right to you, replace "Zigzag" with "Cyclic".
 For example: